How regularly you should replace your air filters can depend on the following:

 - Air pollution levels and construction around the home

-For basic 1"–3" air filters, manufacturers usually tell you to install new ones every 30–60 days.
-If you have from light to moderate allergies, you could get a better air filter or change them even more regularly.
+For basic 1"–3" air filters, manufacturers usually instruct you to install new ones every 30–60 days.
+If you have from light to moderate allergies, you could get a better air filter or change them even more frequently.

-Or, if you reside a more country location or less occupied home (like a vacation home) and there are fewer cars around, annually may be regular enough.
+Or, if you live a more rural location or less occupied home (like a vacation home) and there are fewer cars around, annually may be regular enough.

-Here are averages that may help you figure out how frequently you should change the air filter at home:
+Here are averages that may help you decide how frequently you should change the air filter at home:

 - Average suburban home without pets: every 90 days